 It’s a strange, ironic setting for such confidence in the fruitfulness of the Word, isn’t it?
 Apparently, it is only after our human wisdom brings us to desolation that God’s word can truly blossom.

-1. Robert Hamerton-Kelly, Sacred Violence, pp. 148-150, makes some sense out of the terms “flesh” and “Spirit” as describing ways of life that correspond to living under the Sacred and being free from it.
-Link to an excerpt of this section on “The Law and the Flesh.”
+1. Robert Hamerton-Kelly, Sacred Violence, pp. 148-150, makes some sense out of the terms “flesh” and “Spirit” as describing ways of life that correspond to living under the Sacred and being free from it; for context, see the wider section on “The Law and the Flesh.”